AshwanthramKL/Navbar/Readme.md

 ### What I learned

-This project helped me recap over some concepts of CSS and JS such as  Event listerners, DOM manipulation...
+This project helped me recap over some concepts of CSS and JS such as  Event listerners, DOM manipulation techniques including:
+- classList
+- Class addition and removal
+- toggle

 ## Author